All the interviews, articles and blogs to do with Matthew Bezzina, CEO at Cuorium Technologies, on the eCabs website will fall under this tag.

 LDM: When we made a tough decision to rebuild all our technology assets to establish our own intellectual property platform, we managed to create proprietary technology, supporting our great achievements in Malta as a unique multi-booking platform.
 Whilst the app market is set to grow from a current 40% to 46% by 2025 in the EU, the market is still dominated by traditional ride hailing booking means, and our platform uniquely offers the best of both worlds.
 We expect to leverage the capabilities and power of our one-of-a-kind platform and transpose it in other jurisdictions.

-MB: We are also cognizant of the challenge that international markets hold for us, despite being firm believers in our platform, technology, and people.
+MB: We are also cognisant of the challenge that international markets hold for us, despite being firm believers in our platform, technology, and people.
 Global market penetration is always difficult for Maltese companies as our local market is small and isolated.
 Yet, we see our success in the local market, which is saturated by mobility solutions from international tech giants, as a testament to our international competitiveness on equal footing.
 We know that our IP is driving us to differentiate ourselves in international markets with positive feedback from foreign investors, whose due diligence has identified the eCabs platform as unique and at par with the best-in-class.

 What can support you in being successful internationally?